 - Public securities issues and advice on financial market conduct matters

-- Enquiries for government departments
+- Enquiries for government departments and local government matters

 - Large scale and/or complex procurement processes for government and territorial authority and Crown entity procurement